Understanding Marijuana Addiction: Causes, Symptoms, and Treatment

 Marijuana Smoke: What’s in it?

 Marijuana smoke contains about 60 chemicals and is also filled with many of the same chemicals as tobacco smoke, including ammonia, hydrogen cyanide, and formaldehyde.
 Some of these chemicals are known to cause cancer.
-Most users smoke pot in a joint or water pipe, so they breathe the smoke straight into their lungs.
+Most people that use pot smoke it in a joint or water pipe, so they breathe the smoke straight into their lungs.

 Marijuana effects on the Brain